meliton/Debian-Headless-Recipes/001 - Debian GNU Core/README.md

 ```

 ### X. Optional, Set Static Addess on Ethernet Interface
 Set static address by editing `/etc/network/interfaces` file.
-Use settings for your network.
+Use settings for your network.<br>
+`iface eth0` might be different, (eth0, ens33, enp01, etc) so leave it as is and only change `dhcp` to `static`.
 ```
 iface eth0 inet static
      address 192.168.10.70